 MainBoss buttons often allow keyboard shortcuts.
-To see the shortcuts, press the <alt> key.
-One letter of the button will be underlined, as in Save.
-Pressing <alt> plus the underlined letter is equivalent to clicking the button, so that <alt+S> is equivalent to clicking the Save button.
+To see the shortcuts in a window, press the <Alt> key.
+One letter of each button will be underlined, as in Save.
+Pressing <Alt> plus the underlined letter is equivalent to clicking the button, so that <Alt+S> is equivalent to clicking the Save button.